 Details: BE.AN by Workshop Bros – 410 Collins St, Melbourne VIC 3000, Tel (03) 9078 6533

 Workshop Brothers – Southbank

-The Southbank Workshop Bros cafe on the edge of the CBD is a much larger and slicker operation: an all day eatery at Riverside Quay.
+In contrast, the Southbank Workshop Bros cafe on the edge of the CBD is a much larger and slicker operation: an all day eatery at Riverside Quay.
 Opened in November 2018 (with free jaffles for the first 100 customers), it’s a beautiful space with a double-height ceiling and windows providing a soaring, open space with striking natural light.

 The decor is elegant, classy and minimal, with the attention-grabbing black and white portraits on the wall appearing to be drawn by etch-a-sketch.

-My personal favourites: the Mr Ok-O-Nomi-Yaki (cabbage and carrot fritters, poached eggs, cucumber, coriander, sesame seeds, togarashi, tonkatsu mayo); the Buttermilk Chicken Burger; and the Slow Cooked Beef Cheeks in an open croissant.
+My personal favourites: the Mr Ok-O-Nomi-Yaki (cabbage and carrot fritters, poached eggs, cucumber, coriander, sesami seeds, togarashi, tonkatsu mayo); the Buttermilk Chicken Burger; and the Slow Cooked Beef Cheeks in an open croissant.
 These are some of the best brunch dishes in the city.

 Details: Workshop Brothers Southbank – 2 Riverside Quay, Southbank Vic 3006 Tel: 0424 524 188 / 0460 964 826

 Workshop Brothers – Glen Huntly and Glen Waverley

 The Glen Huntly cafe was the first to open (2012) near the train station and quickly became a local favourite.
 The coffee is always excellent (as Melbourne commuters take their coffee very seriously) and the cafe has become a daily stop-off for many a hurried worker seeking their morning caffeine-kick.